Monitoring is undertaken for three purposes:

 One cost-effective way to have the monitoring done is to enlist the community to help.
 This also has the benefit of raising awareness, and creating support to undertake treatment.

-We have provided a range of suggestions for monitoring, but what is monitored will depend on the ecological conditions at the treatment site, the species of conservation concern that are present, the budget available for monitoring, and whether humans are likely to be affected.
+We have provided a range of suggestions for monitoring, but what is monitored will depend on the ecological conditions at the treatment site, the species of conservation concern that are present, the budget available for monitoring, and whether people are likely to be affected.
 Very few studies monitor pesticide residues, which is an area of ant control that requires further study.

 Content reviewed by Christina Boser, The Nature Conservancy, October 2017